Adobe Stock / Joshua Resnick

 When cherries come into season, there are plenty of ways to use them — pies, salads, compotes, and more — but nothing’s quite as simple as macerating them in lime and simple syrup to create this refreshing, big-batch vodka-based mojito.

 Poolside on a sunny day with a glass of frosé in hand sounds like a summer dream.
 The best part: You don’t need a fancy bartender to make this frosty, picture-perfect cocktail.
-Pleasantville’s Mission Taqueria shares its refreshing recipe.
+Pleasantville’s Mission Taqueria (soon to be 105-Seventy Bar & Grill) shares its refreshing recipe.

-Two of summer’s all-stars, watermelon and tomato, share the spotlight in this one-bowl salad that’s perfect for a backyard barbecue or to pack in Tupperware for lunch at your desk on a random Tuesday.
+Two of summer’s all-stars, watermelon and tomato, share the spotlight in this one-bowl salad that’s the perfect recipe for a backyard barbecue or Memorial Day celebration (or to pack in Tupperware for lunch at your desk on a random Tuesday).

-Eugene’s chef Iulia Mahu prefers local, sustainable Stella Mar oysters for this recipe.
+Former Eugene’s (now closed) chef Iulia Mahu prefers local, sustainable Stella Mar oysters for this recipe.
 Plan ahead — the beurre blanc needs to be stored in the fridge overnight, but it’s well worth it.
 Can’t find pequin peppers?
 Arbol chilies are a good substitute

 Skip the gloopy barbecue sauce and try this stupid-simple, perfectly charred chicken recipe.
 Even with time to marinate in white wine, chopped herbs, garlic, shallot, and lemon, dinner’s on the table in less than 45 minutes.